enyojs/ares-project/README.md

  * loads the file "ide.json"
  * locates the files "node_modules/*/ide.json"
- * sorts then into the lexicographical order
+ * sorts then in lexicographical order
- * merges them into the loaded configuration following the algorythm described in the next section.
+ * merges them into the loaded configuration following the algorithm described in the next section.
- * starts the services defined in the resulting loaded configuration
+ * starts services defined in the resulting loaded configuration

 #### [Merging Ares plugin configuration](id:merging-configuration)